jamescarney3/wct-image-emporium/README.md

 ## Getting Started

-clone this badboy and start hacking... collaborators are always welcome! you'll need some keys, though. official recommendation/decree is that you should probably set up your own resources for local development, since the application shouldn't depend necessarily on any one set of credentials if it's set up right
+clone/fork this badboy and start hacking... collaborators are always welcome! you'll need some keys, though. official recommendation/decree is that you should probably set up your own resources for local development, since the application shouldn't depend necessarily on any one set of credentials if it's set up right